-Woman dies from falling in fire pit
+Woman who fell into fire pit outside her home dies

 Fire officials say the state’s medical examiner will determine the exact cause of Cardinal’s death.

-Cardinal was the mother of two and also raised four foster children with her late husband.
+She was the mother of two and also raised four foster children with her late husband.